-Some people may also have to pay an income-tested care fee.
-Whether you pay it, and how much of it you pay, is determined through a formal income assessment from the Department of Human Services.
+Some people may also have to pay an income tested care fee.
+Whether you pay it, and how much of it you pay, is determined through a formal income assessment from the Services Australia.
 If you have to pay this fee, there are annual and lifetime limits on how much you can be asked to pay.

 Any other amount you have agreed to pay for extra care and services that wouldn’t otherwise be covered by your Home Care Package.
 You can read more about the fees, caps, and how to use your package funds on our Home Care Package costs and fees page.

-To get an estimate of the fees you may be asked to pay, use our home care fee estimator.
+To get an estimate of the fees you may be asked to pay, use our fee estimator.

 How long will it take to get a Home Care Package?

 After you have been assessed as being eligible, how long it takes to get a Home Care Package depends on what package level you are eligible for.

 How urgently someone needs services can also impact how long it may take to receive a Home Care Package.
 Those with higher or more urgent needs are prioritised to receive services.

 For people with a medium priority, the expected wait time for an approved Home Care Package is: